k5602/Girls--Project/README.md

 - All contributors to the project
 ## Dedication

-This project is dedicated to the rose of my life, my beautiful light.
+This project is dedicated to the rose of my life, my beautiful light Sara.